Mrmachine3/RPiSec_Cam/README.md

-# Kerberos Surveillance Camera
+# Surveillance Camera

 ### Description
-This github repository contains project files related to building and deploying a Raspberyy Pi for use as a security camera with the ***Kerberos.io[1]*** operating system, which was developed as an open source video surveillance solution that works with any camera on every Linux based machine.
+This github repository contains project files related to building and deploying a Raspberyy Pi for use as a security camera with the Raspbian opewith the Raspbian.
+The Raspberry Pi will host a Flask webserver that will serve the live video frames and also help control the pan-tilt server mechanism to remotely control the angle of the camera.

 ### Table of Contents